Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Platform Lock-In

-Migrating away from Spotify for Podcasters is possible but requires more steps than moving between paid hosts.
+Migrating away from Spotify for Creators is possible but requires more steps than moving between paid hosts.
 Your existing Spotify subscriber relationships don't transfer, and some platform-specific features won't work elsewhere.

 Head-to-Head Comparisons

-Buzzsprout costs $12-24/month depending on upload hours and targets podcasters who want simplicity with professional features.
+Buzzsprout costs $19-79/month depending on upload hours (annual billing often lowers the per-month equivalent) and targets podcasters who want simplicity with professional features.

 |---|---|---|